- SAP is telling customers that they can use data tiering in HANA to use an innovation in database design.

 We have a top secret image shown below.
-These photos of a prototype of the device used by HANA were smuggled out of SAP at great risk to our agents.
+These photos of a prototype of the device used by HANA were smuggled out of SAP at high risk to our agents.

-Apparently, the server is a piece of hardware, that has the memory, the disk drives and the flash drives inside of a metal box.
+The server is a piece of hardware that has the memory, the disk drives, and the flash drives inside of a metal box.

 But the story gets even better.
-Apparently, some of the data does not need to be accessed all of the time.
+Some of the data does not need to be accessed all of the time.
 This is what SAP calls “warm data.”
-Let us review SAP explanation of this new data classification.
+Let us review the SAP explanation of this new data classification.

 “Between hot and cold is “warm” data — which is less frequently accessed than hot data and has relaxed performance constraints.
 Warm data need not reside continuously in SAP HANA memory, but is still managed as a unified part of the SAP HANA database — transactionally consistent with hot data, and participating in SAP HANA backup and system replication operations, and is stored in lower cost disk-backed columnar stores within SAP HANA.
 Warm data is primarily used to store mostly read-only data that need not be accessed frequently.”

-While certainly impressive, it is different from SAP’s earlier statements about HANA, where HANA was to be better than all other databases because all of the data was to be loaded into memory.
-And through shrinking the database size, you could..
+While undoubtedly impressive, it is different from SAP’s earlier statements about HANA, where HANA was to be better than all other databases because all of the data was to be loaded into memory.
+And through shrinking the database size, you could…

 “Run an ERP system off of a smartphone.”